 Short-term investments consist of investments in managed income fund securities managed by major financial institutions.
 These securities are measured at fair value on a recurring basis with changes in fair value recognized in earnings.
 The estimated fair value of the short-term investments is valued using quoted market prices in active markets and classified as Level 1 of the fair value hierarchy.
 Dividend income is reported within other income (expense) in the Company's consolidated statement of operations.
-Dividends received are reinvested in fund securities.
-We may sell these securities at any time for use in current operations.
 As a result, we classify our short-term investments as current assets on the Company's consolidated balance sheets.